YDD9/YDD9-YDD9.github.io/_posts/2017-12-19-Shell-Linux.md

 # Note the -g here.
 When you use a lowercase g, you assign a primary group.
 # When you use an uppercase -G , as above, you assign a new secondary group.

+#Create a New User and Assign a Group in One Command
 useradd -G ftp jsmith
 passwd jsmith